Wild Birds

 The genus name Aegypius is a Greek word (αιγυπιος) for ‘vulture’, or a bird not unlike one; Aelian describes the aegypius as “halfway between a vulture (gyps) and an eagle”.

-Some authorities think this a good description of a lammergeier; others do not.
+Some authorities think this is a good description of a lammergeier; others do not.
 Aegypius is the eponym of the species, whatever it was.

 The English name ‘Black Vulture’ refers to the plumage colour, while ‘Monk Vulture’, a direct translation of its German name Mönchsgeier, refers to the bald head and ruff of neck feathers like a monk’s cowl.
-‘Cinereous Vulture’ (Latin cineraceus, ash-colored; pale, whitish grey), was a deliberate attempt to rename it with a new name distinct from the American Black Vulture.
+‘Cinereous Vulture’ (Latin cineraceus, ash-colored; pale, whitish grey) was a deliberate attempt to rename it with a new name distinct from the American Black Vulture.

 Gordon Ramel